dereklarmstrong/dereklarmstrong/README.md

 My name is Derek.
 I have a passion or what some would call an obsession for everything Cloud Engineering, Software Development, and Cool Tech.

 I'm currently working on Software Development projects utilizing AWS, Azure and GCP Cloud based services.
-Focusing on DevOps CI/CD methodology for Scalable Cloud Deployments. 🚀☁
+Focusing on DevOps CI/CD methodology in Scalable Cloud Deployments. 🚀☁

 If you would like to know more check out my [Personal Website 🛰](https://derek.orcafam.com)